Knitting threads: types, properties and rules for the selection of yarns

 And of course, one more issue that is certainWill arise for beginner craftsmen: which producers of knitting yarns should be trusted for?
 Of course, we are talking about a good, high-quality yarn, from which even beginners knitters will get much more accurate and beautiful things than from the usual "tangles from the market."
 Probably one of the first names that emerges from experienced knitters is "Alise".
 This Turkish brand is extremely popular with us because of the pleasant ratio of price and quality.
 Of Russian producers, it is, first of all, "Pehorka", "Semenovskaya", "Troitskaya" yarn, as well as threads of the firm "Kamteks"; From Ukrainian - "Yaroslav" and "Vivchari".
 You can also note the Belarusian "Areola".
 They are trusted by thousands of knitters in our country.

-Deciding to tie a beautiful, high-quality product,Please pay attention not only to the color, thickness, tips for the care of a particular yarn, but also to its composition, properties, purpose and firm-manufacturer.
-All this will help you on the path of increasing the mastery of knitting.
+Having decided to knit a beautiful, high-quality product,Pay your attention not only to the color, thickness, tips for caring for a particular yarn, but also to its composition, properties, purpose and manufacturer.
+All this will help you on your way to improving your knitting skills.
 And it is not just words.
-Of a poor-quality material, an elegant thing will not work even with a very skilful and experienced craftsman.
-This is the rule of any kind of needlework.
+Even a very skillful and experienced craftswoman will not be able to create a chic item from low-quality material.
+This is the rule for any type of needlework.

 Video: How to choose the right yarn for knitting